Clark Peck, Jr is

 Mr Peck spent many pleasant hours pursuing these matters and writing up his results,

-quite a few years ago, and more recently, scanning them and posting them all here.
+quite a few years ago, and somewhat later, scanning them and posting them all here.

 At least all of them that can still be found under piles of NYRBs and behind the